WPgenWeakest Precondition Generator

 triple_free triple_add : triple.

-The argument-free variants xapp_subst and xapp are implemented by invoking eauto with triple to retrieve the relevant specification.
-DISCLAIMER: the tactic xapp that leverages the triple database is not able to automatically apply specifications that involve a premise that eauto cannot solve.
-To exploit such specifications, one need to provide the specification explicitly using xapp E.
+One shortcoming of the version of the xapp tactic that leverages the triple database is that it is not able to automatically apply specifications that involve a premise that eauto cannot solve.
+To exploit such specifications, we need to provide the specification explicitly using xapp E. This tactic is defined in LibSepReference.v.
+Its implementation is a bit technical, we do not describe it here.

 Tactic Notation "xapp_nosubst" :=